Mohammad8931/Mohammad8931/README.md

 # 👋 Hi, I'm Mohammad Masarra

-### 💡 Machine Learning Engineer | AI Systems Specialist
+### 💡 ML Engineer | Data Scientist \ Computer Vision

-I’m passionate about building intelligent systems that solve real-world problems.
-I recently completed my Master's in Artificial Intelligence Systems at EPITA (Paris), where I led my team to win 1st place in the optimization competition.
-I've delivered 15+ end-to-end ML projects across computer vision, NLP, MLOps, and finance.
+I recently finished my Master’s in AI Systems at EPITA in Paris.
+Over the past couple of years, I’ve worked on 15+ machine learning projects—from chatbots and computer vision apps to full MLOps pipelines.
+During my internship at Quantlake, I helped build real-time tools used by 230+ finance clients and was rated a top 5% intern by the CEO.
+I enjoy turning complex ideas into working solutions and always look for ways to make tech more useful and practical.

 ---